paragi/sphp/README.md

 ### Help
 I appreciate contributions.
 Code should look good and compact, and be covered by a test case or example.
+Please don't change the formatting style laid out, without a good reason.
+I know its not the most common standard, but its a rather efficient one with node.

 Don't hesitate to submit an issue on github.
 But please provide a reproducible example.